OjeWilliams/PGEXERCISES/codes/ModifyingData.md

-All the questions for this section can be found [here.](https://pgexercises.com/questions/joins/)
+All the questions for this section can be found [here.](https://pgexercises.com/questions/updates/)
 \
-1.How can you produce a list of the start times for bookings by members named 'David Farrell'?
+1.The club is adding a new facility - a spa.
+We need to add it into the facilities table.
+Use the following values:
+facid: 9, Name: 'Spa', membercost: 20, guestcost: 30, initialoutlay: 100000, monthlymaintenance: 800.

 ```
 -- My first attempt